Third harmonic-mediated amplification in TWPA

 In this work, we report the study of this novel amplification mechanism that is observed in time-domain numerical simulations of a recently proposed traveling-wave parametric amplifier based on plasma oscillations (PTWPA). \cite{PTWPA} The transient analysis simulations, commonly used to handle the nonlinear process of higher order in TWPAs,\cite{PTWPA, Pagano_SHG, Pagano_TWPA2, Dixon, Peatain2021, Kissling2023, Gaydamachenko2022, Peng_2022, Peng_FM, malnou2024RPMTWPA, Ranadive_2022, TWPAI} were performed in JoSIM \cite{JoSIMSite, Delport2019} and WRspice \cite{ Spice_cite,133816} software.
-Motivated by this finding, we extended the coupled-mode theory (CMT), following approaches similar to those in Refs. \onlinecite{Dixon, Dixon_thesis}, by incorporating the effects of third-order nonlinearity responsible for THG.
+Motivated by this finding, we extended the coupled-mode equations (CME), following approaches similar to those in Refs. \onlinecite{Dixon, Dixon_thesis}, by incorporating the effects of third-order nonlinearity responsible for THG.
 Within this framework, we identified efficient, phase-matched THG as the key mechanism driving the observed amplification enhancement.
 Although the possibility of the beneficial role of THG in amplification was briefly mentioned in Ref.~\onlinecite{Peng_2022}, its contribution was not quantitatively analyzed or explicitly demonstrated.

 The underlying physical mechanism is identified utilizing a simplified model, revealing a distinct amplification channel involving higher-order sidebands and the third harmonic of the pump.
-We then extended the CMT model to tailor it to the PTWPA architecture and demonstrate qualitative agreement with the simulation results.
-We discuss how the PTWPA design is particularly well-suited for realizing this amplification mechanism, as supported by dispersion analysis and frequency-domain modeling based on the extended CMT.
+We then extended the CME model to tailor it to the PTWPA's dispersion and demonstrate qualitative agreement with the simulation results.
+We discuss how the PTWPA design is particularly well-suited for realizing this amplification mechanism, as supported by dispersion analysis and frequency-domain modeling based on the extended CME.